Rigid connections and $F$-isocrystals: Frobenius structure

 \begin{lemma} \begin{itemize} \item[1)] The Higgs-de Rham flow \eqref{flow} is periodic of period $f_i$ which is the order of the $\sigma$-orbit of $i$. \item[2)] It does not depend on the choice of the $W_2(k(s))$-point of $S$ chosen. \end{itemize}

-\end{lemma} \begin{proof} The point 1) is just by definition.
-As for 2): We fix a $W_2(k(s))$-lift of $X_s$.
-Its Kodaira-Spencer class endows the set of equivalence classes of $W_2(k(s))$-lifts of $X_s$ with $k(s)$-points of an affine space $A$.
-Combining Proposition~\ref{Crigid} with the operator $C^{-1}$, one obtains a $A$-family of isomorphisms of moduli spaces
+\end{lemma} \begin{proof} The point 1) holds by definition, since the map $\sigma$ is shown to be a bijection in Lemma \ref{lem:bij}.
+The second assertion can be seen to be true as follows.
+We fix a $W_2(k(s))$-lift of $X_s$.
+Its Kodaira--Spencer class endows the set of equivalence classes of $W_2(k(s))$-lifts of $X_s$ with $k(s)$-points of an affine space $A$.
+Combining Proposition \ref{Crigid} with the operator $C^{-1}$, one obtains an $A$-family of isomorphisms of moduli spaces

 Since the moduli spaces are $0$-dimensional, the resulting bijection of closed points is independent of the chosen $W_2$-lift. \end{proof}